mako-framework/docs/04_databases_sql/01_basics.md

 #### <a id="connections:magic_shortcut" href="#connections:magic_shortcut">Magic shortcut</a>

-You can access the default database connection directly without having to go through the `connection` method thanks to the magic `__call` method.
+You can access the default database connection directly without having to go through the `getConnection` method thanks to the magic `__call` method.

 ```
 $this->database->query('INSERT INTO `foo` (`bar`, `baz`) VALUES (?, ?)', ['fruit', 'banana']);